 In the past, it was believed that prescribing a medicine to a child was okay as long as it was given at a lower dose.
 But the truth is that many drugs may affect children differently than adults.
 Children are in a constant state of growth – their kidneys, liver, lungs, brain are developing.
 And the difference in newborns and infants are far greater even.

-Regulatory bodies such as the FDA recognize the need for more clinical trials in children.
-And recent measures have been put in place to have more clinical trials include the pediatric population.
+Regulatory bodies recognise the need for more clinical trials in children.
+And recent measures have been put in place to have more clinical trials include the paediatric population.

-However, there are some important challenges with pediatric trials, including:
+However, there are some important challenges with paediatric trials, including: